-F&B performance is different for LCC terminals dominated compared to legacy airline terminals or mixed terminals.
-In LCC terminals, F&B revenue per square foot is on average higher.
+F&B performance is different for terminals dominated by LCC compared to terminals that serve full service airlines or where LCC are present, but do not dominate.
+In terminals dominated by LCC airlines F&B revenue per square foot is on average higher.
 In the US there is a tendency of abandonment of food services for domestic flights between legacy carriers.
-However, our sample includes data starting from 2000 when this tendency wasn't dominant.
-For example the major US legacy carrier Continental airlines stopped providing snacks for domestic flight only at the beginner of 2011.
-This is why the result of lower F&B revenue per square foot in LCC terminals most probably could be explained by the absence of free meals on board LCCs.
+However, our sample include data starting from 2000 when this tendency wasn't dominant.
+For example the major US legacy carrier Continental airlines stopped providing snacks for domestic flight only at the beginner of 20118.
+This is why the result of lower F&B revenue per square foot in terminals with are dominated by LCC airline most probably could be explained by absence of free meals on board of LCC airline.